ScriptsfromZee/QA360/README.md

 An interactive demo site for software testers featuring real-world challenges like dynamic elements, hidden layers, delays and tricky clicks.
 Perfect for beginners to practice and build automated or manual test cases in a safe, hands-on environment.

-# QA Practice Playground
+# QA Practice Playground aka QA 360

 Welcome to the QA Practice Playground: a hands-on, interactive demo site created specifically for software testers.
 This project offers a collection of real-world testing challenges and scenarios that QA engineers may encounter in web applications.

-##Features Included

-Certainly!
-Here's a clean, professional list of the features and their descriptions — without a table format — perfect for your `README.md` or any documentation:

 ## Features & Descriptions